Powered by

 Khanapal to Chandanwari Road is a stretch of road that runs from Khanapal village to the starting point of the Amarnath Yatra, which is Chandanwari.

 From Chandanwari, the road to reach Amarnath Cave Sanctuary goes through Pahalgam then Sheshnag and Panchtarni.
-The stretch from Chandanwari to Panchtarni is about 16 kilometers and can be covered on foot or by ponies.
+The stretch from Chandanwari to Panchtarni is about 16 kilometres and can be covered on foot or by ponies.

 From Panchtarni, the last stop at Amarnath Yatra involves walking to the sanctum sanctorum of Amarnath Cave, located at an altitude of around 3,888 metres.
-The trek from Panchtarni to Amarnath is about 6 kilometers long and passes through the Mahagonas Pass.
+The trek from Panchtarni to Amarnath is about 6 kilometres long and passes through the Mahagonas Pass.

 Proposed Amarnath four-lane road raises environmental concerns